Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Mathematical Formulation of Full- and Reduced-Order Model

 \subsection{Full-Order Model}

-The spreading of airborne contaminant within a two-dimensional bounded domain $\Omega \subseteq \R^2$ can be modeled by solving the steady-state incompressible Navier-Stokes equations first, and subsequently the advection diffusion problem.
-The \gls{INS} equations for the wind velocity field $\mbu$ and pressure value $\p$ reads as:
+To enable efficient benchmarking of the MOR methods , this study employs a parametrized two-dimensional laminar flow model governed by the steady-state \gls{INS} equations to evaluate the wind field and a subsequent advection-diffusion problem to analyze the contaminant transport. \\ For a two-dimensional bounded domain $\Omega \subseteq \R^2$, the \gls{INS} equations for the wind velocity field $\mbu$ and pressure value $\p$ reads:

 where $\nu \in \R^+$ denotes the kinematic viscosity, $\Gamma_0$ no-slip boundaries at the buildings, and $\Gamma_N$ the Neumann outflow boundary with $\mbn$ being the outward-pointing normal to it.
 The effect of different inflow wind conditions is considered by the inhomogeneous Dirichlet boundary condition, which is parametrized by $\params \in \mathcal{D} \subset \R^d$, $d \in \{1,2\}$, depending on whether only the inflow wind velocity or additionally the wind direction varies, too.
 Thus, also the velocity and pressure are parameter-dependent quantities $\left(\mbu,\p\right) = \bigl(\mbu(\mbx,\params),\p(\mbx,\params)\bigl)$.
 The Reynolds number considered here accounts for the maximum velocity magnitude $u_{\mathrm{max}}$ so that $\Rey = u_{\mathrm{max}} \ l/\nu$, where $l$ is the characteristic length of the domain.